DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 </details>

 In the next lesson we are going to talk more about the [Sprites](https://docs.unity3d.com/Manual/Sprites.html) we've been using and customizing them.
+Now we will get into more detail on how to manipulate them better as well as a bit more background on the idea.
 After that we are going to get to this units' project!